Gregory Claeys: Career

 He gained his PhD at the University of Cambridge, where he studied at Jesus College, and was a Junior Research Associate (1981–83) at King's College, working on the "Political Economy and Society" project.
 From 1982 to 1987 he taught British and American studies at Universität Hannover (now Leibniz University Hannover) in Hannover, then West Germany.
 Then he was Associate Professor of History at Washington University in St. Louis.
 From 1992 to 2020 he was Professor at Royal Holloway, University of London.
 His interests are the history of radicalism and socialism in 19th century Britain, utopianism 1700–2100, Social Darwinism and Eugenics, and British intellectual history c.
 1750 to the present.

 From the beginning of his career his research interests have focused chiefly upon the theory and practice of sociability.
 His main concern now is catastrophic environmental destruction, and how to avoid it.

 He has lectured widely, including (2011, 2018) at the Edinburgh International Book Festival and the Oxford Literary Festival, in 2016 at the Cheltenham Literature Festival, and in 2018–19 at similar events at Winchester, Chichester and Lewes.
 He gave a TEDx talk entitled "My Road to Utopia" (now retitled) at Linz in 2019, and another called "After Consumerism: Utopianism for a Dying Planet" at TEDxGoodenoughCollege in 2021.
 In 2016 he commenced, as editor, the series, "Palgrave Studies in Utopianism" (Palgrave-Macmillan).

 Honors

 In 1995 Claeys was given the Distinguished Scholars Award by the Communal Studies Association.
 In 2002 he was given the Lyman Tower Sargent Distinguished Scholar Award by the North American Society for Utopian Studies.
 In 2015 he was elected to the Academia Europaea/The European Academy.
 In 2016 he was elected Chair of the Utopian Studies Society (Europe).
 In June 2018 he was awarded the Cantemir Prize by HRH Prince Radu of Romania at a ceremony held at Peles Castle, Sinaia.
-He is a Fellow of the Royal Historical Society and of the Royal Society of Arts.
+He was a Fellow of the Royal Historical Society and is a Fellow of the Royal Society of Arts.
 He has been visiting professor at the Australian National University, Canberra (1993), Keio University (Tokyo) (1995), the University of Hanoi (2008), and Peking University (2009, 2011).